NLPatVCU/PaperScraper/README.md

 Contribution
 ============
-To contribute an additional scraper to PaperScraper simply do the following (detailed instructions found in section 'Detailed Contribution Instructions'):
+To contribute an additional scraper to PaperScraper simply do the following (detailed instructions found in section 'Example Contribution Development Set-up'):

 1. Clone a local version of this repository and set-up/enter a virtual environment using a Python version of 3.5 or greater.
 2. Run the setup.py file and verify that all package requirements have successfully installed in your virtual environment.